nataliatesarova/python_project3/README.md

 ![Google Sheet](readme-docs/images/sheet.png)

 ## Future Features
-The current code only allows searching for data based on the ID column.
+The current code only allows searching for data based on the ID.
 However, a future version could potentially enhance this functionality by enabling searching based on other parameters, such as name, email address, or department.

 In a future iteration, incorporating HTML and CSS could enhance the program's interface for users to interact with the program's functionality.